 The election of Officers shall be conducted as follows.

 Officers shall be elected during Annual General Meetings.
-However, if a vacancy in the position of any Officer occurs between Annual General Meetings, that vacancy shall be filled by resolution of the Executive Committee (and any such appointee must, before appointment, supply a signed consent to appointment and a certificate that the nominee is not disqualified from being appointed or holding office as an Officer (as described in the ‘Qualification of Officers’ rule above).
+However, if a vacancy in the position of any Officer occurs between Annual General Meetings, that vacancy shall be filled by resolution of the Board (and any such appointee must, before appointment, supply a signed consent to appointment and a certificate that the nominee is not disqualified from being appointed or holding office as an Officer (as described in the ‘Qualification of Officers’ rule above).
 Any such appointment must be ratified at the next Annual General Meeting.

 A candidate’s written nomination, accompanied by the written consent of the nominee with a certificate that the nominee is not disqualified from being appointed or holding office as an Officer (as described in the ‘Qualification of Officers’ rule above) shall be received by the Society at least 14 Working Days before the date of the Annual General Meeting.
 If there are insufficient valid nominations received, further nominations may be received from the floor at the Annual General Meeting.

 Votes shall be cast in such a manner as the person chairing the meeting determines.
-In the event of any vote being tied, the tie shall be resolved by the incoming Executive Committee (excluding those in respect of whom the votes are tied).
+In the event of any vote being tied, the tie shall be resolved by the incoming Board (excluding those in respect of whom the votes are tied).

 Two Members (who are not nominees) or non-Members appointed by the Chairperson shall act as scrutineers for the counting of the votes and destruction of any voting papers.